hbctraining/spatial_nanocourse/lessons/visium_hd.md

 object_meta <- object@meta.data
 ```

 Now we can plot the number of UMIs (nUMI) and the number of genes (nGene) side-by-side.
-**Add some text here - what do we see?
-What do we expect?**
+For both of the plots, we expect to see a bimodal distribution, with one peak representing bins containing lower-quality cells with fewer genes and UMIs and another peak representing bins containing healthy cells with more genes and UMIs.
+Ideally, the peak representing lower-quality and dying cells is small and the peak representing healthy cells is large.

 ```
 # Create a plot for nUMI